Ong's Hat, New Jersey: History

 Beck says that a Polish couple, the Chininiskis, moved to Ong's Hat in the early 20th century.
 By that time only seven residents remained.
 The Chininiskis disappeared soon after.
 Years later, hunters found a female skeleton at Ong's Hat, which police speculated was that of Mrs. Chininiski.
-Tracking Mr. Chininiski to New York but unable to prove anything, Burlington County Sheriff Ellis Parker kept the skull in his office for many years as a reminder of the unsolved case.
+Tracking Mr. Chininiski to New York but unable to prove anything, Burlington County Sheriff Ellis H. Parker kept the skull in his office for many years as a reminder of the unsolved case.

 By 1936, Ong's Hat was still on maps but nothing was there except a clearing, an abandoned shed, and bits of brick and roofing suggesting houses had once been there.
 When Beck visited he found only Eli Freed, a 79-year-old farmer who moved to the area from Chicago.
 In the foreword to the 1961 edition of the book, Beck reports that Freed no longer lived at Ong's Hat and that additional legends concerning the village had emerged.

 A 1968 letter published in The New York Times, written by an Ong family descendant, claims reports of an actual town are a misnomer.
 Instead, he says his ancestors lived in Little Egg Harbor in the early 17th century and transported their grain to Burlington, New Jersey for grinding.
 They built a hut midway through the route where they could rest overnight, and according to the letter the name Ong's Hut was added to maps and gradually corrupted to Ong's Hat.

 In his 1944 book Jersey Genesis, Beck himself says in reporting on Ong's Hat he fell for "elaborate traps" and that the story he had earlier repeated was a "fairy tale".
 He then subscribes to the explanation that the name is a corruption of Ong's Hut, a stopover point for a farmer from Little Egg Harbor.